kwtucker/logseq/README.md

-# logseq
+# Logseq

-General Logseq configuration and template
+This is my Logseq configuration, templates, and css that I have source from various places.